renkun-ken/rlist-tutorial/Getting-started/Quick-overview.md

 | James | 25 | sports, music | R:3, Java:2, C++:5 |
 | Penny | 24 | movies, reading | R:1, C++:4, Python:2 |

-It is obvious that different records have different set of interests with different lengths, and they also have different set of expertises as well.
+It is obvious that different records have different set of interests with different lengths, and they also have different set of expertise as well.

 If we are forced to squeeze the data into tabular form, there should be multiple tables and a number of relationships between them.
 Suppose we have a longer list of people (see [here](../data/people.json)) and we want to answer the following question: